hanfak/airportv2-mvn-enterprise/docs/Task.md

     - use maven to dockerise , fabric8
     - run acceptance tests through image
     - start script and properties

+- Batch job of emails to send
+    - end of hour send report by email, get details from

 - metrics end point
     - prometheues